 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

 These healthy cinnamon rolls with a maple icing are everything you love about a cinnamon roll – gooey, cinnamon filling, sticky sweet glaze, and fluffy yeasted dough.
 But with less guilt!
-Made with coconut sugar, whole wheat flour, and almond milk these cinnamon rolls are a perfect way to start your holiday mornings.
+Made with coconut sugar, whole wheat flour, and almond milk these fluffy cinnamon rolls are a perfect way to start your holiday mornings.
+Plus easy ways to turn into vegan cinnamon rolls!

 I hope the word healthy didn’t just have you running in the other direction.
 Because it shouldn’t.

 Not when the word healthy is followed by two words that immediately get me salivating – Cinnamon.
 Rolls.
-If you want to indulge in cinnamon rolls, but feeling a little guilty about doing so then these healthy cinnamon rolls are the answer.
+If you want to indulge in traditional cinnamon rolls, (and you want a few more than just my small batch cinnamon rolls) but feeling a little guilty about doing so then these healthy cinnamon rolls are the answer.

 What makes these cinnamon rolls healthy?